gabriellegall/chess_com_bi_pg/README.md

 - Makefile

 ## Commands
-This project is fully dockerized can be executed locally or deployed on a server.
+This project is fully dockerized and can be executed locally or deployed on a server.

 ### Local execution
 1. Rename the `.env.example` file to `.env` and update the DB_NAME, DB_USER, DB_PASSWORD with the values of your choice.
 2. Using Docker Desktop, run `docker-compose up -d`

-You can also choose to install the `requirements.txt` in virtual environment and run the commands to the dockerized Postgres DB:
+You can also choose to install the `requirements.txt` in virtual environment and run the commands against the dockerized Postgres DB:
 - `make run_all`: run the continuous pipeline updating all tables.
 This is the most important command.
 - `make run_all_with_reset`: DROP all schemas (except Stockfish processed games) + run the continuous pipeline `run_all` (full refresh)
 - `make run_dbt_full_refresh`: run DBT full-refresh once